awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

    Example ConfigMap:

    ```
-   # Please edit the object below.
-Lines beginning with a '#' will be ignored,
-   # and an empty file will abort the edit.
-If an error occurs while saving this file will be
-   # reopened with the relevant failures.
-   #
    apiVersion: v1
    data:
      mapRoles: |
-       - rolearn: arn:aws:iam::<111122223333>:role/doc-test-nodes-NodeInstanceRole-WDO5P42N3ETB
-         username: system:node:{{EC2PrivateDNSName}}
-         groups:
+       - groups:
          - system:bootstrappers
          - system:nodes
+         rolearn: arn:aws:iam::111122223333:role/eksctl-my-cluster-nodegroup-standard-wo-NodeInstanceRole-1WP3NUE3O6UCF
+         username: system:node:{{EC2PrivateDNSName}}
    kind: ConfigMap
    metadata:
-     annotations:
-       kubectl.kubernetes.io/last-applied-configuration: |
-         {"apiVersion":"v1","data":{"mapRoles":"- rolearn: arn:aws:iam::<111122223333>:role/doc-test-nodes-NodeInstanceRole-WDO5P42N3ETB\n  username: system:node:{{EC2PrivateDNSName}}\n  groups:\n    - system:bootstrappers\n    - system:nodes\n"},"kind":"ConfigMap","metadata":{"annotations":{},"name":"aws-auth","namespace":"kube-system"}}
-     creationTimestamp: 2018-04-04T18:49:10Z
+     creationTimestamp: "2020-09-30T21:09:18Z"
      name: aws-auth
      namespace: kube-system
-     resourceVersion: "780"
+     resourceVersion: "1021"
      selfLink: /api/v1/namespaces/kube-system/configmaps/aws-auth
      uid: dcc31de5-3838-11e8-af26-02e00430057c
    ```

 1. Add your IAM users, roles, or AWS accounts to the configMap\.
 You cannot add IAM groups to the configMap\.
+   + **To add an IAM role \(for example, for [federated users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\):** add the role details to the `mapRoles` section of the ConfigMap, under `data`\.
+Add this section if it does not already exist in the file\.
+Each entry supports the following parameters:
+     + **rolearn**: The ARN of the IAM role to add\.
+     + **username**: The user name within Kubernetes to map to the IAM role\.
+     + **groups**: A list of groups within Kubernetes to which the role is mapped\.
+For more information, see [Default Roles and Role Bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.
    + **To add an IAM user:** add the user details to the `mapUsers` section of the ConfigMap, under `data`\.
 Add this section if it does not already exist in the file\.
 Each entry supports the following parameters:
      + **userarn**: The ARN of the IAM user to add\.
      + **username**: The user name within Kubernetes to map to the IAM user\.
      + **groups**: A list of groups within Kubernetes to which the user is mapped to\.
 For more information, see [Default Roles and Role Bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.
-   + **To add an IAM role \(for example, for [federated users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\):** add the role details to the `mapRoles` section of the ConfigMap, under `data`\.
-Add this section if it does not already exist in the file\.
-Each entry supports the following parameters:
-     + **rolearn**: The ARN of the IAM role to add\.
-     + **username**: The user name within Kubernetes to map to the IAM role\.
-     + **groups**: A list of groups within Kubernetes to which the role is mapped\.
-For more information, see [Default Roles and Role Bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.

    For example, the block below contains:
    + A `mapRoles` section that adds the node instance role so that nodes can register themselves with the cluster\.
    + A `mapUsers` section with the AWS users `admin` from the default AWS account, and `ops-user` from another AWS account\.
 Both users are added to the `system:masters` group\.

+   Replace all `<example-values>` \(including `<>`\) with your own values\.

    ```
    # Please edit the object below.
 Lines beginning with a '#' will be ignored,